S-Dorfman/S-Dorfman/README.md

 -->

 - 😺 I have recently graduated from a Software Engineering Bootcamp.
-- 🔭 I’m currently working on expanding my skillset and looking for a role in software development.
+- 🔭 I’m currently working on a Workout Tracker App and expanding my skillset in general.
+- 🔍 I'm looking for a position in software development.
+- 🌎 Located in NYC.
 - 💪 Fun fact: When I'm not coding you can find me at the gym.

 ## Languages and Tools